 To be false, a misrepresentation need not be an out-and-out lie or fabrication.
 In June 2016, the U.S. Supreme Court unanimously concluded that misleading half-truths can count as actionable false claims in United States ex rel.
 Escobar v.
 Universal Health Services, Inc..
 This case defines the contours of civil fraud in the United States today.
 In a scientific fraud case, falsified data includes the presentation of data acquired in circumstances different to those described, the presentation of results omitting nonconfirmatory data, or the presentation of results that that the authors have good reason to know might have been a fluke or an artifact.
 Other grant fraud cases involve misrepresentations by PIs or institutions about their track records, methods, materials or equipment.

 Reckless means that the defendant knowingly ignored a substantial risk of error.
-In scientific fraud cases, if we don’t have evidence of data fabrication, I look for evidence that the defendants have misrepresented necessary cross-checks, such as a control experiments or a replication data.
-Additionally, I also look for whether the defendant has misrepresented data or other circumstances of their experiments multiple times, or over several years.
+In scientific fraud cases, we look for evidence that the defendants have misrepresented necessary cross-checks, such as a control experiments or a replication data.
+Additionally, we look for whether the defendant has misrepresented data or other circumstances of their experiments multiple times, or over several years.
 Or, that they have done so in a high-profile article or when applying for a large grant.
 In practice, I rarely file cases unless the whistleblower(s) and I believe that at least some examples of misrepresentation have to be intentional or knowing.
-If the evidence for deception turns out to be weaker than we thought, or is strongly disputed, we may still be able to show or agree on the misrepresentation being at-least reckless.
+If the evidence for deception turns out to be weaker than we thought, or is strongly disputed, we may still be able to show the misrepresentation was at-least reckless.